tanishkumarsahu/vendor-1/AUTHENTICATION_GUIDE.md

 1. User clicks "Sign In" on homepage
 2. AuthModal opens with login form
 3. User enters email and password
-4. Supabase Auth validates credentials
+4. JWT Auth validates credentials
 5. User profile is loaded from database
 6. User is redirected to role-specific dashboard:
    - Vendors → /dashboard/vendor